Shubha32/FIFA-18-Pricing-Predictor/README.md

 Proved that the Neural Network Model is the most efficient with a margin of 12.5% improvement in accuracy in comparison to other models.

-CV - with Cross Validation \n
+CV - with Cross Validation\
 WCV - without Cross Validation